Last updated on March 25th, 2022 at 12:37 pmJump to Recipe

 How to reheat it?

-- Thaw the soup overnight in the fridge or add the frozen bag to a large casserole dish and place under running warm water.
+- Thaw the soup overnight in the fridge or add the frozen bag to a large casserole dish and place it under running warm water.

-- Transfer the soup to a dutch oven or saucepan over low-medium heat.
+- Next, transfer the soup to a dutch oven or saucepan over low-medium heat.

 - Also, when reheating, you may need to add a bit of milk or cream, add ¼ cup at a time.

 - Stir to combine and simmer for 2-3 minutes.